Trichloroethylene exposure increases the risk of developing gallbladder cancer among veterans

 While gallbladder cancer is rare, it represents nearly 50% of all biliary tract cancers.
 Because most people are diagnosed when the disease is in advanced stages, gallbladder cancer is often fatal.
 A study from the medical journal Cancer Causes & Control found that exposure to trichloroethylene increases gallbladder cancer risk.
 Furthermore, exposure to methylene chloride also entails a higher risk of gallbladder cancer.
 ABC One-Hour Cleaners was a dry-cleaning firm two miles southeast of Camp Lejeune.
 During the last century, the company disposed of toxic chemicals improperly, greatly contributing to the contamination of the military base.

 Perchloroethylene was just one of the toxic solvents ABC One-Hour Cleaners would release into the water of Camp Lejeune by the septic tank system, and everyone who lived there was inevitably exposed to it every time they drank water.
-Other solvents associated with gallbladder cancer that lurked on Camp Lejeune include:
+Other toxins associated with gallbladder cancer that were present on Camp Lejeune include:

 - 1,2- dichloroethane